KohlbacherLab/dnpm-dip-deployment/README.md

 - Pull this repository
 - Run `./init.sh`
-- Ensure the backend application has correct permissions on directory `backend-data` in which it will store its data and log files:
+- Ensure the backend application has correct permissions on directory `backend-data` in which it will store its data and log files.
-    - Change permissions on that directory with `chmod -R 777 ./backend-data`
+  Change permissions on that directory with `chmod -R 777 ./backend-data`
-    - Alternatively: In `docker-compose.yml`, assign a suitable system user ID to the `backend` service by adding entry `user: "{UserID}"`
 - Run `docker compose up`

 This starts the components with the system's NGINX proxy running on `localhost:80` (and localhost:443 with the provided dummy SSL certificate).